Discordi0/Practice/HBT/Sherlock/Ultimatum.md

 ![](../../Img/Pasted%20image%2020250516174901.png)

 We can see that the tool found a plugin named ultimate member, then proceded to attack it.
+We can also see that the version of the plugin it's 2.6.4

+Googling the plugin name and

 Q3: What was the IP Address utilized by the attacker to exploit the CVE?